 - Clinic Services: Vaccinations are now available by appointment.
 For information and to make an appointment online please visit our Vaccinations page.
 Spay/Neuter surgeries are available by curbside drop off/pick up.
 To make your pet's spay/neuter appointment, please call 831-264-5400.

 - Volunteers: A small number of volunteers have returned to help in various departments.
-We are accepting volunteer applications but do not yet know when we will schedule orientations for new volunteers.
+Because of changes due to coronavirus, we not currently are accepting volunteer applications.
 Please contact us for more information about volunteering.

 - Stray Pets: The SPCA is accepting stray pets.
 But you can make a true difference for pets and people by trying to reunite the pet with his owner before bringing him to a shelter.
 During Shelter in Place, we began to see something remarkable: our community and local animal control officers helped reunite pets and people quickly, saving so much stress and heartache for everyone involved.
 We ask that if you find a stray pet, please do all you can first to find the pet's owner before bringing him to us, if possible.
 Using social media is a great way to start!
 You can also contact neighbors, have the pet scanned for a microchip at your local veterinary office, and post flyers.
 If the stray dog is friendly, you can walk him on leash around your neighborhood where you might encounter someone who knows his owner or address.
 If the pet is aggressive or in a dangerous area, please call your local animal control for help.
 If you find kittens, please leave them where they are; if the mother is not with her litter, she is likely close by.
 Mothers are the best at raising their babies - watch from afar and bring them to a shelter or rescue when they are between 6-8 weeks of age.
 Learn how to tell how old a kitten is and why kittens are safer with their mothers.
 Please do all you can first to find the pet's owner before bringing him to us, if possible.